ThadshajinyK/TomGuard-FrontEnd/README.md

 # TomGuard-FrontEnd
-Tomcat Server Monitoring Dashboard
-Front end Technology - React js
-Backend - Springboot
-using java agents to retrieve metrics from several tomcat server instances.
+Tomcat Server Monitoring Dashboard using React.js, Springboot and java agents to retrieve metrics from several tomcat server instances.